Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 42. AWS recommends some practices to help organizations avoid unexpected charges on their bill.
 Which of the following is NOT one of these practices?
-    - A. Deleting unused EBS volumes after terminating an EC2instance.
+    - A. Deleting unused EBS volumes after terminating an EC2instance. [deleting unused ones prevents ongoing charges.]
     - B. Deleting unused AutoScaling launch configuration.
-    - C. Deleting unused Elastic Load Balancers.
+    - C. Deleting unused Elastic Load Balancers.[Load balancers incur hourly charges, so unused ones should be deleted to avoid costs.]
     - D. Releasing unused Elastic IPs after terminating an EC2instance.
+[Elastic IPs incur charges when not associated with a running instance, so releasing them avoids unnecessary costs.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B